-Breanne Snapp is an associate at the firm’s Madison office where her primary practice includes class action work.
+Breanne Snapp is a shareholder at the firm’s Madison office where her primary practice includes class action work.
 Breanne has represented thousands of employees across the country in their claims for unpaid wages and overtime, including a class of Epic Systems Quality Assurance workers and several classes of Cerner Corporation employees.
 She also recently recovered $1.85 million for a group of salespersons denied their commissions.

 Breanne is currently representing a group of residents in Juneau and Wood Counties who allege their groundwater has been contaminated by a large Concentrated Animal Feed Operation (CAFO).
 She also helped obtain a successful settlement for 241 families in the Town of Jackson, Wisconsin who were impacted by groundwater contamination as a result of a gasoline pipeline rupture.